The Amityville Harvest

 The Amityville Harvest is a 2020 supernatural horror film written and directed by Thomas J. Churchill.
 The film stars Kyle Lowder, Sadie Katz, Brandon Alan Smith and Alexa Pellerin.
-It is the final Amityville Horror film series in which Ronald DeFeo Jr. served as the real-life mass murderer before his death on March 12, 2021.
+It is the final film in the Amityville Horror film series to be released before the death of the inspiration for the series, the real-life mass murderer Ronald DeFeo Jr., who died on March 12, 2021.

 Plot

-A documentary crew follows a strange figure with powers.
+A documentary crew follows Vincent Miller, a strange figure with powers.